 First, you must account for lighting conditions.
 Because of the use of solar panels, the power output from the solar panel is totally reliant on the intensity of light available.
 In days of cloudy or overcast weather, the power output of solar panel in cloudy days might not allow the water pump to work at its maximum output to provide the pressure needed for your water feature.

-Therefore, it is essential to account extra headroom when choosing your solar powered fountain water pump to ensure your water feature still working flawlessly in gloomy days.
+Therefore, it is essential to account for extra headroom when choosing your solar-powered fountain water pump to ensure your water feature still working flawlessly in gloomy days.

 Secondly, it will be down to the power of the pump.
 The height required and flow needed for your water feature will be the main consideration factors.

 The pump head, in the measurement of meters, will be how high the water from the pump can reach.
 And the maximum flow rate, in the measurement of liters per hour or gallons per hour, will be how much water the pump can supply.

 See the “maximum” before “flow rate”?
 This is under the influence of both the power from the solar panel and the height you required.
 The higher you need, the lower the flow rate.

 We recommend a 10%-15% leeway for your pump to account for both the solar panel as well as the overall maintenance of the system.
 Keeping a water pump under its maximum operation stress can keep it working for a longer period.